wavefrontHQ/integrations/aws-ecs/README.md

 Amazon ECS, input plugin uses the Amazon ECS metadata and stats v2 or [v3][task-metadata-endpoint-v3] API endpoints to gather stats on running containers in a Task.

-This task makes use of telegraf-ecs plugin and export stats to Wavefront (https://wavefront.com).
+This task makes use of telegraf-ecs plugin and export stats to [Wavefront](https://wavefront.com).

 The telegraf agent running on ECS instance enables the input plugin and the output plugin which are ECS and Wavefront respectively.